-If you add built-in drivers to the initrd or initramfs file by mistake, the ECS will not be affected.
-The drivers cannot be found by running the lsinitrd command.
+If you add built-in drivers to the initrd or initramfs file, the ECS will not be affected.
+This makes it easy to modify the drivers.
+However, you cannot check the drivers by running the lsinitrd command.
 You can run the following commands to check whether built-in drivers are in the kernel:

-Press i to enter editing mode and add Xen PV and VirtIO drivers to the /etc/ initramfs-tools/modules file (the format varies depending on the OS).
+2. Press i to enter editing mode and add the xen-pv and VirtlO drivers to the /etc/initramfs-tools/modules file (the format varies depending on the OS).